SAP/olingo-jpa-processor-v4/README.md

-# OlingoV4JPA
+#OData V4 JPA Processor
 ##Getting Started
-This project shall fill the gap between Olingo V4 and the database, by providing a JPA Processor.
+The JPA Processor shall fill the gap between Olingo V4 and the database if JPA is used for object-relational mapping.
 At the current state the JPA Processor provide support for:
 1. Generating OData metadata from JPA metadata.
 2. Processing Get requests by converting them into Criteria Builder queries.
 3. Supporting entity manipulations.